JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

     .Build();
 ```

-4. Define a task scheduler to send the reports (same code than for the export to the Console)
+4. Define a task scheduler to send the reports (same code as for the export to the Console)

 ```csharp
 // Configure a scheduler to send the reports to the Push Gateway endpoint every 10s